Medication Use Process: 4 simple stepsDoctors: PrescribeAssess need, select drug and regimen

 Type label: Make sure drug name, dose, frequency (instructions), quantity, name of patient, date, date of expiry, hospital/pharmacy name, serial no., other instructions blah blah blah all that the doctor writes in the Rx are all there.
 Paste your secondary labels also.

 Paste correct label to correct drug container.
-(Otherwise hong gan, redo)
+(Otherwise

 Before dispensing, CHECK correct drug with prescription, NOT label.